iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 # grantAccess

-When initially created via `protectData`, only the user creating the data object may access it.
+When a `protectedData` object is initially created via the `protectData` method, only the user creating the `protectedData` may access it.
 The `grantAccess` method authorizes an iExec application to securely access and utilize a piece of protected data.
 Only the specified user(s) may submit this protected data to this iExec application.
 The user(s) do not gain access to view the data, only to submit it for processing to a secure application environment.data and from a user.

 ## Usage